radare/node-yara/README.md

 ## scanner.configure(options, callback)

-The `configure()` method configures the scanner with one or more YARA rules and zero or more YARA external variables.
+The `configure()` method configures a `Scanner` instance with one or more YARA rules and zero or more YARA external variables.

 The required `options` parameter is an object, and can contain the following
 items:

- * `rules` - An array of objects, each defining one YARA rule, each object can contain one of the following two attributes:
+ * `rules` - An array of objects, each defining one YARA rule, each object must contain one of the following two attributes:
     * `filename` - A file containing YARA rules to configure the scanner with
     * `string` - A string containin YARA rules to configure the scanner with
- * `variables` - An array of objects, each defining one YARA rule, each object must contain the following attributes:
+ * `variables` - An array of objects, each defining one YARA external variable, each object must contain the following attributes:
     * `type` - One of the constants defined in the `yara.VariableType` object, e.g. `yara.VariableType.Integer`
     * `id` - The variables identifier as a string, e.g. `created_at`